meg-simula/meg-simula.github.io/index.md

 <h3>Current research projects </h3>

-[K. G. Jebsen Center for Brain Fluid Research](https://www.med.uio.no/klinmed/forskning/sentre/kg-jebsen-hjerneveske/), funded by the K. G. Jebsen Foundation, 2024--2029 (Deputy Director and Principal investigator)
+[K. G. Jebsen Centre for Brain Fluid Research](https://www.med.uio.no/klinmed/forskning/sentre/kg-jebsen-hjerneveske/), funded by the K. G. Jebsen Foundation, 2024--2029 (Deputy Director and Principal investigator)

 [FEniCS in the Wild: Next-generation simulation and learning in imaging-based biomedicine](https://www.simula.no/about/news/funding-awarded-next-generation-simulation-learning-imaging-based-biomedicine), funded by the Wellcome Trust, 2024--2026 (Project leader)